wednesdayayay/Scrawl/README.md

 3. the ability to auto modulate some parameters
 4. possibly the ability to use the brush size/position as a frame for video playback/webcam/picture input

-I'l work on uploading an image file to burn onto a miroSD card soon for those who don't want to pull it onto the raspberry pi yourself

-the image will be set up to use the composite output and autoboot Scrawl
+the image is set up to use the composite output and autoboot Scrawl

 /// Control (MIDI,Keyboard,Mouse)